rameloni/tywaves-chisel/README.md

-The `TywavesBackend` provides 2 simulators with functionalities to simulate a circuit through [svsim](https://github.com/chipsalliance/chisel/tree/main/svsim), emit VCD traces and of course generate the symbol table for the waveform viewer itself automatically:
+The `TywavesBackend` provides 2 simulators with functionalities to simulate a circuit through [svsim](https://github.com/chipsalliance/chisel/tree/main/svsim), emit VCD traces and generate the symbol table for the surfer-tywaves waveform viewer itself automatically:

 - [ParametricSimulator](./src/main/scala/tywaves/simulator/ParametricSimulator.scala): provides some generic features
   such as VCD trace emission, name the trace file, pass additional arguments to firtool before simulation, save the